|Oct. 7 Deadline for AAVMC Public Policy Faculty Fellows Program|

 |Nomination Cycle Opens for AAVMC Awards|

-|Nominations for the Association of American Veterinary Medical Colleges’ 2015 series of professional achievement and distinguished service awards will be accepted from September 1, 2014 through October 31, 2014.
+|Nominations for the American Association of Veterinary Medical Colleges’ 2015 series of professional achievement and distinguished service awards will be accepted from September 1, 2014 through October 31, 2014.
 Each year, the AAVMC presents five major awards designed to inspire and recognize professional excellence in various sectors of academic veterinary medicine.
 Learn more.|

 |Enrollment Growth and Impact on Diversity|